The Unusual Life of Tristan Smith: Premise

-Setting of the novel
+Setting

 The first of the novel's two sections takes place in Efica, an invented country occupying an archipelago in the Southern Hemisphere.
 The map published in the US edition suggests a version of New Zealand.
 Tristan is born in Chemin Rouge, Efica's capital, and visits other parts of the country during the Feu Follet's annual regional tours.
 His mother, however, is not a native Efican, having been born and raised in a distant and more powerful fictional nation, Voorstand, which on the map loosely resembles Australia.
 The second half of the novel follows Tristan's travels in Voorstand.

 Like Peter Carey's native Australia, Efica was founded, at least in part, as a penal settlement.
 It has its own calendar (Tristan is born in the year 371 EC), which begins with the archipelago's first discovery by one Captain Girard.
 Though Eficans speak English, their vocabulary retains an admixture of French slang, a legacy from French dyers who came to Efica in its early years.
 The country's principal products are dyestuffs, a fact memorialized in the nicknames of the two major political parties, the Reds and the Blues.
 Felicity Smith, Vincent Theroux, and the members of the Feu Follet are all supporters of the Efican Democratic Party, as the Blue party is formally known.
 The Reds favor Efica's unequal alliance with Voorstand, as a result of which a network of Efican caves has been threaded with cable in order to create a giant antenna used to communicate with submarines.
 The Blues are firmly opposed to the alliance.
 Parallels with New Zealand's 1980s dispute with the United States and Australia over nuclear weapons can be inferred.

 Voorstand is also largely English-speaking, but a substantial portion of its vocabulary is derived from Dutch.
 It occupies the bulk of a continent several thousand miles across, the fringes of which are occupied by three poorer nations, Zeelung, Morea, and the Republic of Bouke.
 Voorstand has its own national mythology, centered on several Disneyish animal characters, notably Bruder Mouse ("Brother Mouse") and Oncle Duck ("Uncle Duck"), in addition to a human national saint originally named Meneer Van Kraligan.
 According to a legend recorded in Tales of Bruder Mouse, Van Kraligan had raised Oncle Duck and was about to eat him when Bruder Mouse appeared and performed a comic routine of acrobatics.
 As Van Kraligan runs off to fetch the neighborhood children to witness the sight, Oncle Duck and Bruder Mouse escape.
 That and similar legends are the origin of both the Voorstand "Sirkus" (an elaborate—and not infrequently fatal—multimedia extravaganza) and the Voorstanders' religious taboo against exploiting animals in circus performances.